VoltLang/Website/doc/tvpl/c7-user-types.md

 `Doctor` is said to 'inherit' from `Person`: it is a 'child class'.

-You will note that `p2` is declared as a `Person`, not a `Doctor`, but because it was initialised with a `Doctor` object, the `Doctor` greeting is used.
+You will note that `p2` is declared as a `Person`, not a `Doctor`, but because it was initialised with a `Doctor` object, the `Doctor` greeting is used when `sayHello` is called.
 Class functions are known as 'methods', and can be 'overriden'.
 So if you have a `Person` object, you don't know exactly what it's going to do when you call `sayHello`.
 It might use the regular greeting, or a different one.

-Unlike structs, classes are always reference types.
+Unlike structs, classes are always 'reference' types.

 	p: Person;
 	p.sayHello();  // This crashes as p is null.

 The default value of an object is `null`.
 Trying to call a function or look up a variable of a null object will cause a crash.
-(A segmentation fault on unix systems, and an access violation on Windows ones).

 We can give values to objects when they're being constructed by defining a 'constructor'.